Tricolia

-Tricolia is a genus of sea snails, marine gastropod mollusks in the subfamily Tricoliinae of the family Phasianellidae.
+Tricolia is a genus of sea snails, marine gastropod molluscs in the subfamily Tricoliinae of the family Phasianellidae.

 This genus formerly belonged to the family Tricoliidae.

 Description

 This genus consists of small species with a head without frontal lobes.
 The shell is ovate, elongated, and imperforate.
 The radula has a broad, simple median tooth, overlying the bases of the inner laterals.
 These are subrhomboidal, produced at their outer angles into wings which overlie the bases of the adjacent tooth outward, and have denticulate cusps.
 The outer lateral is narrow, not produced on the outer angle.
 The marginal teeth have long simple cusps, The columella is smooth, arcuate, and not dentate.

 Distribution

 The species occurs in all tropical and subtropical seas.

 Species

 Species within the genus Tricolia include: